GLIMS-RGI/rgi_user_guide/_sources/01_introduction.md

 **Earlier versions**

-Earlier versions of the User Guide (then called Technical Report) are referenced as RGI Consortium (2017) (focusing on RGI 6.0) and "Arendt et al." (various dates, prior RGI 6.0).
+Earlier versions of the User Guide (then called Technical Report) are referenced as "RGI Consortium (2017)" (focusing on RGI 6.0) and "Arendt et al." (various dates, prior RGI 6.0).
 The RGI 6.0 data set is referenced as:

 *RGI Consortium, 2017.
 Randolph Glacier Inventory - A Dataset of Global Glacier Outlines, Version 6.
 Boulder, Colorado USA.
 NSIDC: National Snow and Ice Data Center. doi: https://doi.org/10.7265/4m1f-gd79*